Betahackers/quito-frontend/README.md

     Config.DevProxy = "";

 To deploy, run grunt deploy.
 This will generate the templates.js file and minimise the javascript.
-That task can do a lot more - see grunt.registerTask in Gruntfile.js
+That task can do a lot more - see grunt.registerTask in Gruntfile.js.

 To a quick test locally to see if it working.
 Your AJAX calls won't work (CORS) but it is nice to confirm.
+A nice test server is [http-server](https://www.npmjs.org/package/http-server).

+    npm install -g http-server

-In another terminal cd to dist
+In another terminal cd to dist and enter

     http-server .